-One of the sobering realities in Parkinson’s disease is that there exists a critical shortage of neurologists to take on the care of skyrocketing numbers of sufferers.
+One of the sobering realities of Parkinson’s disease (PD) is that there exists a critical shortage of neurologists to take on the care of skyrocketing numbers of sufferers.
 As a neurologist, I often say to my patients, “You easily outnumber us.”
-The prevalence estimates are staggering, and they suggest a need to wake up, and deal with the reality of Parkinson’s disease before a worldwide crisis emerges.
+The prevalence estimates are staggering, and they suggest a need to wake up and deal with the reality of Parkinson’s disease before a worldwide crisis emerges.
 It is overwhelming to consider that by 2030, the world’s most populous nations will double the number of Parkinson’s disease sufferers to almost 30 million.
 So the question must be asked — who is taking care of the Parkinson disease patient?
 The answer might surprise you.
 In the majority of cases worldwide, the primary care physician, not the neurologist, cares for Parkinson’s patients.

 It is important that practitioners using the Parkinson’s Toolkit understand it includes information for the treatment of both basic and complex patients.
 The Toolkit highlights issues that can be overlooked, but play very important roles in the overall quality of life of a sufferer, including sleep, constipation, psychosis, screening for melanoma, and whether or not a more detailed neurological consultation would be required.
 There are more than 100 topics available at a practitioner’s fingertips.

 The Parkinson’s Toolkit app can be downloaded at no cost at both the iTunes App Store and the Android Market.
 The Parkinson’s Toolkit website also allows clinicians to opt in to email updates from the Parkinson's Foundation on a regular basis.